DataNinja Spring School 2023

 - Dr. Martin Riedmiller (Google DeepMind)

-- Prof. Jonas Peters (University of Copenhagen, Denmark)
+- Prof. Jonas Peters (ETH Zurich)

 Lectures will be complemented by tutorial style talks, geared towards providing hands-on experience and application or transfer of methods to own tasks and problems.
 In addition, participants will have the opportunity to showcase their own work in a virtual poster session.
 This is a wonderful chance for students, researchers, and practitioners to share their ideas, get feedback, and network with others in the field.
 We strongly encourage all attendees to consider presenting a poster.